underanalyzed/underanalyzed.github.io/_posts/2015-10-01-reconfiguring-and-repointing-deployment-models-in-vcenter-server-6-0-update-1.md

 When the vCenter Server is installed, it creates services registrations that it issues to start the vCenter Server services.
 These service registrations are written to a specific site of the Platform Services Controller that was used during install time.
 So. when you attempt to move the vCenter Server's affinity to a new Platform Services Controller in a new site, the vCenter Server will fail to start its services due to not having the proper service registrations in the new site.

-Refer to <a href="http://kb.vmware.com/2131191" target="_blank">KB 2131191</a> and download the <strong>cmsso-util</strong> in this article to facilitate the movement of the services registrations.
+Refer to <a href="http://kb.vmware.com/2131191" >KB 2131191</a> and download the <strong>cmsso-util</strong> in this article to facilitate the movement of the services registrations.

 For example, if <em>mgmt01psc02.demo.vmware.com</em> was in a different site from my original Platform Services Controller, mgmt01psc01.demo.vmware.com, I would run the following commands on the vCenter Server to move to an alternate Platform Services Controller in a new site AND move its service registrations.
 <p style="padding-left: 30px;">cmsso-util repoint --repoint-psc "mgmt01psc02.demo.vmware.com”</p>